wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    Procfile      bower.json    karma.conf.js server.js
    </pre>

-   <tt>package.json</tt> specifies dependencies that Node will download before beginning run.
+   File <strong>package.json</strong> specifies dependencies that Node will download before beginning run.
 That includes the MEAN.JS stack which consists of [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.

-   * <tt>server.js</tt> is the file specified to Node.js to begin processing.
+   file <strong>server.js</strong> is the file specified to Node.js to begin processing.

-   The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html) which will generate the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.
+   The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html) which generates the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.

 1. To download libraries based on the <tt>package.json</tt> file: